Dr. David Peterson

 - Send Email

-Prior to Niagara, Dave directed productions of Antigone, Harvey, Troilus and Cressida, Late: A Cowboy Song, and A Servant of Two Masters, among others
+Prior to Niagara, Dave directed productions of Antigone, Harvey, Troilus and Cressida, Late: A Cowboy Song, and A Servant of Two Masters, among others.
+He has held various teaching positions with California State University in Bakersfield, North Central College and Colby College.

-He has published articles and reviews on contemporary clowning practice, Shakespeare, and puppetry, most recently:
+He has published articles and reviews on contemporary clowning practice, Shakespeare, and puppetry.
+His most recent publications include:

 “”Thus, Like the Formal Vice”: Mark Rylance and Clowning in Richard III” in Comedy Studies 11:2 Autumn 2020